oktupol/javascript-chess/README.md

 - A piece that can only swap places with one other "friend" piece
 - The chess castling move, where a king moves two to the side, and a rook takes the king's original place
 - The chess en-passant move, where a pawn may capture an enemy pawn standing next to it (and not diagonally in front of it), if the enemy pawn just moved two fields forward.
+- Disallow moves that would cause the king to be in check.
+Use the `board.getAllPiecesOfColour` method for this.